Simplifiying U.S. Proposals to Resolve the World Conflagrations

 From Pyongyang to Kabul, Damascus, Sana'a, on to Tripoli and in scattered parts of Asia and Africa, the United States' policies for containing violence and achieving peace have been mostly counterproductive and intensified conflicts.
 The complex mixture of wars, threats, regime change, sanctions, posturing, demonizing, and vituperation have evidently been ineffective in resolving the world's endless conflagrations.
 Has something been overlooked, or is it possible that U.S. participation in the solutions has made them more difficult?
 Instead of instituting repetitive challenges that make others roar, can a soothing and comforting tone subdue the most recalcitrant?
 Are the solutions to world conflagrations complex or do they need simple analysis and simplified applications?

 Today's Vietnam answers the latter question.
 The 1954 Geneva Conference Final Declaration provided for a general election in all of Vietnam.
 Scheduled for July 1956, it had as its purpose the creation of a unified Vietnamese state.
 Because they suspected a supposed antagonistic North Vietnamese would win, U.S. and South Vietnamese administrations prevented the election.
 Result of the U.S. complex adjustment to the ballot box was 15 years of a civil war in Vietnam with deep U.S. involvement, casualties in the millions, destruction throughout Vietnam and a North Vietnamese victory.
-If the U.S. had applied a basic and simple solution to the Vietnamese conflict, which allowed and supported the agreed upon voting by the competing Vietnamese, the outcome would have been the same, except for the savings of American and Vietnamese lives, and no need for 5 years of ruthless war.
+If the U.S. had applied a basic and simple solution to the Vietnamese conflict, which allowed and supported the agreed upon voting by the competing Vietnamese, the outcome would have been the same, except for the savings of American and Vietnamese lives, and no need for almost 15 years of ruthless war.
 A short civil war might have happened; however, if the South could not win with U.S. support, how much war could it wage by itself?

 Simplified Proposals to Resolve the World Conflagrations